BYUHPC/sci-comp-course/project/overview.md

 ## Running the Simulation

-Given damping coefficient `c`, time step `dt`, initial simulation time `t0`, initial displacement `u0`, and initial velocify `v0`, your job is to repeatedly step the simulation forward in time by steps of `dt` until the total energy falls below an average of 0.001 per interior cell.
-Given the [`step`](#moving-the-simulation-forward-in-time) and [`energy`](#stopping-criterion:-energy) functions defined above, here is a Julia function that would do so and return the final time, displacement, and velocity:
+Your job is to determine an initial state (the specifics of which vary phase to phase), repeatedly step the simulation forward until total energy falls below an average of 0.001 per interior cell (**solve** the initial state), and do something with the resultant final state (again, the specifics varying by phase).
+Given damping coefficient `c`, time step `dt`, initial simulation time `t0`, initial displacement `u0`, and initial velocify `v0`, and functions [`step`](#moving-the-simulation-forward-in-time) and [`energy`](#stopping-criterion-energy) defined above, here is a Julia function that would solve the state defined by `c`, `t0`, `u0`, and `v0` and return the changed elements of the final state.

 ```julia
 function solve(c, dt, t0, u0, v0)